Bug Herding Explained

 Specific conditions and the explanation go to the description.

-E.g., this card is useless: 'If the contact's name begins with “A” or “S”, iPhone 4s (7.1.2) users will not see messages from them'.
+*E.g., this card is useless: 'If the contact's name begins with “A” or “S”, iPhone 17 (26.5.1) users will not see messages from them'.
 When somebody encounters this issue, he will not have enough info to find this card.
 Most likely, he will only know that an iOS user doesn't get messages from some of their contacts.
 So if we want someone looking at the card to know that it describes their issue, we need to name it like this, for example: 'User doesn't see new messages if they come from contacts with names starting with “A” or “S”'.
-We will add a description, saying that the problem was encountered in iPhones 4s with iOS 7.1.2.
-And we will add all the necessary tags to make search easier, e.g. 'iOS, messages, invisible, not delivered', etc.'
+We will add a description, saying that the problem was encountered in iPhones 17 with iOS 26.5.1.

 Description and more info